 For more information, or to inquire about joining a group, please contact Counseling Services at 203-392-5475 or firstname.lastname@example.org.
 Groups planned for the current semester include:

-The Wellbeing Workshop
+The Wellbeing Series

 An in person interactive 6-week workshop series will guide students in learning skills and strategies to enhance wellbeing and will cover a variety of topics to help students THRIVE in college.
 Some example topics may include: communication, relationships, stress management, self-care, resilience, mindfulness, health and gratitude.
-Group will be capped at 8 attendees due to space limitations.

 Acceptance and Commitment Therapy (ACT) For Anxiety